-Culture, gender and health inequalities; critical health communication; global health communication; health equity; South and South East Asia
+Culture, gender and health; critical health communication; global health communication; health equity; South and South East Asia

-Iccha Basnyat is an Associate Professor in the Global Affairs Program and holds a joint appointment in the Department of Communication.
-Dr. Basnyat received her B.A. in Communication from the University of Utah, MPH from the University of Massachusetts-Amherst, and Ph.D. in Communication from Purdue University.
+Iccha Basnyat (PhD, MPH) is an Associate Professor of Global Health Communication in the Global Affairs Program with a joint appointment in the Department of Communication.
+Dr. Basnyat received her B.A. in Communication from the University of Utah, MPH from the University of Massachusetts-Amherst, and Ph.D. in (Health) Communication from Purdue University.
 Before joining Mason, Dr. Basnyat taught in the Department of Communication & New Media at the National University of Singapore for a decade and in the School of Communication at James Madison University.

 Edited Book